Neonatal Intensive Care Unit

 - Ventilation therapy – When an infant can’t breathe without assistance, a ventilator delivers warmed, humidified air to his or her lungs.

 Respiratory therapists monitor infants’ breathing closely and work with other members of the NICU care team to provide advanced care.

 As a Level III NICU, we have the expertise to care for newborns with severe and complex illnesses, with access to a full range of pediatric specialists.
 During your baby’s stay, our parent waiting room offers a quiet, private place for you, along with a separate family waiting room.

 If space is available, you can stay overnight the night your baby is admitted from another hospital or the night before your baby’s discharge, at no added cost.

 Los Gatos Hospital

 As a Level II NICU, we provide advanced care for ill or premature newborns.
 The NICU is equipped with the latest technology to care for infants 32 weeks and older.
 While your baby is in the hospital, there’s a family waiting area directly across the hall from the NICU.
 Whenever room is available in the hospital, we encourage parents to stay overnight, at no added cost.

-Neonatal intensive care services are supported by donations to El Camino Hospital Foundation.
+Neonatal intensive care services are supported by donations to El Camino Health Foundation.